simlar/simlar-server/README.md

 ## Configuration
 A production environment needs a configuration file ```/etc/simlar-server/config.properties```.
-E.g. to set the domain and the database.
+E.g., to set the domain and the database.
 Have a look at the [example](examples/config.properties).

 For development, you may place your configurations in ```src/main/resources/application-default.properties```.